Updated: May 2026

 • 24/7 security operations center (SOC) support

 • MSSPs cater to organizations prioritizing robust security solutions, often working alongside internal IT teams.
+For example, Black Rabbit built an MSSP stack without the vendor tax using open-source tools.

 Customer Size and Focus